Welcome to the Enzymedica FAQs page. Here you will find a wealth of information about enzymes, their purposes and uses.

 Avoid fillers such as magnesium stearate, apple pectin and rice starch.
 Looking at the label of a high quality enzyme product, you will find measurement units you may not be familiar with.
 With most supplements, we are used to comparing products based on weight.
 However, with enzymes we are interested in the activity and potency available.
 It is important to recognize that there is no direct relationship between weight and enzyme activity.

-Industry Standards for evaluation of plant & plant-based enzymes
+Industry Standards for evaluation of plant & vegetarian enzymes

 When comparing enzyme products make sure enzyme activities are measured using units such as these: